 Adobe XD vs Figma

 Adobe XD and Figma are both industry-leading design platforms for UI/UX work, but they differ significantly in collaboration capabilities and ecosystem integration.
-Figma dominates browser-based teamwork, while Adobe XD integrates seamlessly with Creative Cloud.
+Figma has become the preferred choice for teams requiring real-time multiplayer design, while Adobe XD appeals to users already embedded in the Creative Cloud.

 Adobe XD